Penta case

-The Penta case (or Penta-SQM, since the two cases are related) is a criminal case brought against Grupo Penta (or Empresas Penta), a Chilean holding company, and employees of the Chilean National Tax System (SII).
-Key employees of the firm have been convicted of committing tax fraud by creating fake invoices in the National Tax System (SII).
-These funds were then directed to the political campaigns of mainly UDI (far right wing) politicians as campaign contributions.
-Several Penta employees, as some of their family members, have been convicted of tax evasion, bribery, and money laundering.
-Both directors of Penta Bank, Carlos Alberto Délano and Carlos Eugenio Lavín, were penalized with paying a fine, spending a few days in a special prison for economic crimes, and attending mandatory ethics classes.
+The Penta case (also known as Pentagate, or Penta–SQM, since the two cases are related) is a criminal case and scandal in Chile involving Grupo Penta (also known as Empresas Penta), a Chilean holding company, and employees of the Chilean Internal Revenue Service (Servicio de Impuestos Internos, SII).
+Key employees of the firm were convicted of committing tax fraud by creating fake invoices within the SII.
+These funds were then directed to the political campaigns of mainly UDI politicians as illegal campaign contributions.
+Several Penta employees, as well as some of their family members, have been convicted of tax evasion, bribery, and money laundering.

-Update 2 December 2015: The former president of the UDI political party Jovino Novoa is sentenced to 3 years parole (pena remitida) for tax crimes.

-Here are the defendants from Penta: